Shadi-Shwiyat/holbertonschool-web_front_end/Javascript_advanced/README.md

 Requirements:
 - Your code should display something in the range of Execution time of calculating prime numbers 100 times was 40.865000002551824 milliseconds.

+### Changing stack order using setTimeout
+Reuse the function countPrimeNumbers from 10-prime.js (copy/paste)
+- Log to the console the time in milleseconds to execute the function 100 times
+- Find a way to actually do most of the calculation at the end of the execution stack

+Requirements:
+- Your code should display something in the range of Execution time of calculating prime numbers 100 times was 0.03999999910593033 milliseconds.
+- Use setTimeout keyword to change the stack order